humidair1999/nuclide/README.md

 Assuming you have Sass installed via Rubygems, either compile the source Sass:

 ```
-sass src/main.scss dest/style.css
+sass src/main.scss dest/nuclide.css
 ```

 or use the `watch` directive from the command line:

 ```
-sass --watch src/main.scss:dest/style.css
+sass --watch src/main.scss:dest/nuclide.css
 ```

-Alternatively, you can grab the compiled `style.css` in the `dest` directory and replace any unit values manually.
+Alternatively, you can grab the compiled `nuclide.css` in the `dest` directory and replace any unit values manually.

 Don't forget to add a [normalize](http://necolas.github.io/normalize.css/) and